Training for professionals

 We also run whole team trainings, please get in touch to discuss.

-For enquiries or to book on to any of our courses please contact us on email@example.com or 01865 582495
+For enquiries or to book on to any of our courses please email firstname.lastname@example.org or call 01865 582495

 “Flexible training, very practical and not death by powerpoint” (Secondary teacher)

 “The course is extremely insightful, it has made me realise that I can use what I have learnt in various situations with different individuals.
 The content is very useful” (Student Social Worker)

 “One of the best training courses I have been on” (Headteacher, early years)

 “The trainer made everything so relevant to my role in working with young people” (Early help practitioner)

 “It's a course that makes you think about wellbeing and safety not only in the contexts of young people but also useful for the older individuals” (Social Worker)

 The National organisation for Protective Behaviours in the UK

 Introduction to Child and Adolescent to Parent Violence and Abuse Training Course - £30